Iran Aseman Airlines Flight 6895: Accident

 Seven minutes after takeoff, the crew requested a return to Manas airport due to a "technical reason", when they saw an indication that one of the doors was not properly locked and the cabin was not pressurized as expected.

 The ATC asked the crew whether they are going to perform a visual approach, and the crew confirmed they are requesting a visual approach.

 Realizing that the speed and altitude was too high for landing, the pilot decided to execute a left 360 degree turn when they were 6 km away from the airport.

 While executing this turn, the pilot failed to monitor altitude and vertical speed and inadvertently descended, being unable to see the ground at night.
 The aircraft struck ground with its left wing and crashed.

 The United States Air Force sent ambulances and fire apparatus with firefighters and medical personnel from its base at the airport in response to a request for assistance.

 There were 90 people on board (85 passengers and 5 crew) of whom 65 died.
 This makes it the deadliest aircraft accident to ever occur in Kyrgyzstan.
 A total of 25 are reported to have survived.
-The victims included ten members of a Bishkek high school sports team, Kyrgyzstan National U18 Basketball Team.
+The victims included ten members of a Bishkek high school sports team, the Kyrgyzstan National U18 Volleyball Team.

 Investigation

 The Interstate Aviation Committee (MAK) attempted to retrieve data from the flight-data and cockpit voice-recorders, which were badly damaged in the fire which destroyed most of the aircraft.
 While disassembling the casing, both the mechanisms of the tape recorder and the tape media in the voice recorder were found in damaged condition, but the MAK attempted to read the data from the damaged media.
 The 320 mm of the FDR tape was damaged by fire.
-This resulted in a 13 seconds of missing data.
+This resulted in 13 seconds of missing data.
 The recorded audio on the CVR was of a prior flight (Flight 632).
 It was then determined that the CVR was not working properly on flight 6895.

 The MAK has released its final report.
 According to the report, the forward left cabin door was not closed completely, most likely due to a jammed seal.
 The MAK stated that this did not contribute to the accident.
 It further stated that lack of pressurization did not require an urgent landing using a visual approach, and therefore pilots should have used an instrument approach.

 During the visual approach, the crew realized they were too fast and too high to land, and therefore decided to make a 360 degree orbit to reduce their speed and altitude before landing.
 The decision to make the turn was made at 3.3 nmi away from the airport reference point.

 While executing that turn, the pilot flying descended below the minimum maneuvering altitude, failed to maintain visual contact with the runway, failed to properly monitor altitude and ignored automated warnings about terrain proximity (TAWS).

 The aircraft was in a 10 degree left turn, with landing gear down, flaps 15 and speed at 160 kn when it impacted ground.